Bimantyo/Milestone-1/README.md

-# :department_store: Supplement Sales on E-Commerce Platforms in 2020 - 2024
+# :department_store: Supplement Sales on E-Commerce Platforms

 Hello!
 I’m Bima, and this project is focused on analyzing sales data to determine: